Skip to content

 Where is a good place to get vegetarian food in Portland, Oregon?

 Portland is a haven for vegetarian diners.
 Try Harlow for smoothies, wraps and salads.
-Blossoming Lotus and Kati Portland are excellent options for vegetarian Thai cuisine.
+Kati Portland is an excellent option for vegetarian Thai cuisine.
+Blossoming Lotus specializes in plant-based bowls, salads and smoothies.
 (Portland has vegan diners covered too.)

 Where is a good place to get keto food in Portland, Oregon?